2002 Stromboli tsunami: Risk mitigation

-The emotional impact on public opinion of the tsunami of December 2002 was felt as a stimulus for the initiatives of the National Civil Protection System and local authorities to structurally improve standard safety measures and increase prevention and mitigation to deal effectively with future crises.
+The emotional impact of the December 2002 tsunami on public opinion served as a stimulus for initiatives by the National Civil Protection System and local authorities to strengthen standard safety measures and increase prevention and mitigation to deal effectively with future crises.
 The main initiatives, implemented during the 2003 crisis, consisted of the creation of new geophysical and geochemical volcanic detection networks and a local civil protection structure (AOC, Advanced Operations Centre), where signals from volcanic monitoring are displayed in real-time and possibly used by the staff of the Civil Protection Department (DPC) for the immediate activation of response procedures.
 In 2005, at the DPC in Rome, the Central Functional Volcanic Risk Centre (CFCRV) was established, where the most relevant monitoring signals of the active volcanoes are displayed in real-time and where simple processing activities are carried out daily, for risk assessment and data sharing within the scientific community, coordinated by civil protection personnel with training in volcanic problems.
-The response-effectiveness of the new system was tested in the months of February–March 2007, when a new volcanic crisis occurred.
+The response effectiveness of the new system was tested in February and March 2007, when a new volcanic crisis occurred.
 During this crisis, the DPC coordinated information activities with the media and islanders.
 The effective management of the crisis consisted of minimizing the risk to people and, at the same time, facilitating normal activities and regular access to the island.

-Hotel owners and other touristic facilities were given leaflets and further information which has been spread among tourists to increase awareness.
-Most of the inhabitants thought that giving this information to the visitors would have had a negative impact on tourism, but this negative impact never happened because Stromboli is still considered a year-round destination from tourists all over the world.
-Increasing involvement of the local population in civil protection activities led to establishing two groups of civil protection volunteers on the island.
-These two groups took active part in the tsunami information campaign "Io non Rischio" in 2015 and 2016, which were right in the middle of the summer period.
+Hotel owners and other tourist facilities were given leaflets and additional information, which was spread among tourists to increase awareness.
+Most inhabitants thought that sharing this information with visitors would negatively affect tourism, but it never happened, as Stromboli is still considered a year-round destination for tourists worldwide.
+Increasing involvement of the local population in civil protection activities led to the establishment of two groups of civil protection volunteers on the island.
+These two groups took an active part in the tsunami information campaign "Io non Rischio" in 2015 and 2016, which took place in the middle of summer.

 Media coverage

 After the eruption of December 2002, many newspapers, newscasts and websites, such as la Repubblica, Corriere del Mezzogiorno and Corriere della Sera, reported on the incident.
-The event was studied by researchers from the Sapienza University of Rome, the University of Bologna, the INGV-Section of Catania, and the Institute of Environmental Geology and Geoengineering of the CNR.
+The event was studied by researchers from Sapienza University of Rome, the University of Bologna, the INGV-Section of Catania, and the Institute of Environmental Geology and Geoengineering of the CNR.